 Challenge the eviction

 Tenants have rights, too.
-Under Arizona Title 33-1381, your landlord generally cannot evict you for any of the following:
+Your landlord generally cannot evict you for any of the following:

 - Reporting health code violations